 Wine is a timeless gift that tastes of travels, conversations, laughter and family.

-Chris’s dream to become a winemaker formed early in life and he pursued this dream in college where he earned his degree in Viticulture & Enology and Spanish at Washington State University.
-Chris’s experience gained through studying abroad at Casa Lapostolle in Chile, his travels to Pommard Burgundy, France at Domaine Lejeune Winery, and his trip back to Chile at the Viña Viu Manent Winery has allowed him to learn from some of the best grape growers and wine makers.
-Today, Chris is the assistant winemaker at Bell Cellars in Napa, California.
+Chris’ dream to become a winemaker formed early in life and he pursued this dream in college where he earned his degree in Viticulture & Enology and Spanish at Washington State University, GO COUGS!
+Chris’ experience gained through studying abroad at Casa Lapostolle in Chile, his travels to Pommard Burgundy, France at Domaine Lejeune Winery, and his trip back to Chile at the Viña Viu Manent Winery has allowed him to learn from some of the best grape growers and wine makers.
+Today, Chris is the assistant winemaker at Girard Winery in the Napa Valley.

 Michael has been heavily involved in the grape growing process for over 20 years and is an orchard and vineyard consultant and a cherry grower.